ViaVersion/ViaFabricPlus/docs/USAGE.md

 For users only the settings in the **General**, **Bedrock**, **Authentication** and **Visual** tab are relevant, the other settings are only for developers, you should not change the settings in the **Debug** tab if you don't know what you are doing.
 ![](preview/settings-selection.png)

+The settings are stored in the `settings.json` file.
+Account credentials for Bedrock/ClassiCube in `accounts.json`.

 ### Configuring the protocol translation libraries
-To change the protocol translation settings/features you can look into the ViaLoader folder.
+To change the protocol translation settings/features you can look into the config folder.
 You can find 4 config files there depending on the platforms loaded:

-- viaversion.yml (ViaVersion)
+- `viaversion.yml` (ViaVersion)
-- viabackwards.yml (ViaBackwards)
+- `viabackwards.yml` (ViaBackwards)
-- vialegacy.yml (ViaLegacy)
+- `vialegacy.yml` (ViaLegacy)
-- viabedrock.yml (ViaBedrock)
+- `viabedrock.yml` (ViaBedrock)
+- `viaaprilfools.yml` (ViaAprilFools)

 On it's first launch, ViaFabricPlus will generate the config files with proper default values.
 Don't touch the config files if you don't know what you are doing.